Bernard-A/IoTRoam-Tutorial/End-Device.md

 ## Pointer Section

 In the event of one using ED that is not Multitech mDoT, please make sure that you are able to access the device.
-Once verified, [Next section to follow]
+Once verified, Next section to follow : [GW Setup]

 If you are using Multitech mDot and you have verified accessing the ED by following the page, Next section to follow : [GW Setup]